Traveller, Trespasser & Rough Sleeper Evictions

 • Serve only: we serve notice and complete an initial assessment.

-• Serve & observe: we remain on-site to monitor and encourage compliance.
+• Serve and observe: we remain on-site to monitor the position and encourage compliance.

-• Serve & return: we return if the deadline expires without compliance.
+• Serve and return: we return if the deadline expires without compliance.

 The Law Relating to Evictions

-Landowners in England and Wales — whether private or local authority — have the right to remove trespassers using either Common Law or the Court process.
+Landowners in England and Wales — whether private or local authority — have the right to remove trespassers using either Common Law or the Court process, depending on the circumstances.

 Halsbury’s Laws of England